Robert Lennon

 About Me

-I’m a Senior Research Associate in Sociophonetics at Lancaster University.
-My research is in sociolinguistics, phonetics and speech perception, and I’m interested in the social aspects of speech communities, and the ways in which they affect how people produce, perceive, and learn speech sounds.
+I’m a Research Associate in phonetics at Newcastle University.
+My research is in phonetics, speech perception, and sociolinguistics, and I’m interested in the social aspects of speech communities, and the ways in which they affect how people produce, perceive, and learn speech sounds.

-My expertise is in Scottish and Northern English accents (especially phonetic variation in Glasgow), rhoticity, and cross-dialect perception, and I have also worked on perception of speech tempo and phonetic reduction.
+My expertise is in Scottish and Northern English accents (especially phonetic variation in Glasgow), rhoticity, and cross-dialect perception, and I also work on perception of speech tempo, phonetic reduction, and the perception of word boundaries.

 Education